misua/eks-with-otel/README.md

-# 🚀 EKS with OpenTelemetry CRUD Infrastructure
+# 🚀 EKS with OpenTelemetry Infrastructure & Sample Crud app

 Complete infrastructure-first setup for a Go CRUD application with EKS, OpenTelemetry, Prometheus, Grafana, and ArgoCD.
 Copy and paste commands in order.